Mamma Mia! (film): Box office

-Mamma Mia! grossed $144.3 million in the United States and Canada, and $467.1 million in other territories, for a worldwide total of $611.4 million, against a production budget of $52 million.
-It became the highest grossing live-action musical of all time until it was surpassed by Bill Condon's Beauty and the Beast in 2017.
-It was also the highest-grossing movie directed by a woman until it was surpassed by Patty Jenkins' Wonder Woman in 2017.
-It is the third highest-grossing film of 2008 internationally (i.e. outside North America) with an international total of $458.4 million and the thirteenth highest gross of 2008 in North America (the US and Canada) with $144.1 million.
+Mamma Mia! grossed $144.3 million in the United States and Canada, and $562.3 million in other territories, for a worldwide total of $706.4 million, against a production budget of $52 million.
+In its initial release, it became the highest-grossing live-action musical of all time, the highest-grossing film directed by a woman, and the highest-grossing adaptation of a Broadway musical.
+Its records have since been surpassed by Bill Condon's Beauty and the Beast, Patty Jenkins' Wonder Woman (both 2017), and Jon M. Chu's Wicked (2024), respectively.
+Mamma Mia! was additionally the third highest-grossing film of 2008 internationally, with a cume of $458.4 million, and the thirteenth-highest-grossing film of 2008 in North America, with $144.1 million.

 The film made $9.6 million on its opening day in the United States and Canada, as well as $27.6 million on its opening weekend, ranking #2 at the box office, behind The Dark Knight.
 At the time, it made Mamma Mia! the record-holder for the highest grossing opening weekend for a movie based on a Broadway musical, surpassing Hairsprays box office record in 2007 and later surpassed by Into the Woods.
 In the United Kingdom, Mamma Mia! grossed £69.2 million as of January 23, 2009; it is the thirteenth highest-grossing film of all time at the UK box office.
 The film opened at number one in the UK, taking £6.6 million on 496 screens.
 It managed to hold on to the top spot for two weeks, narrowly keeping Pixar's WALL-E from reaching number one in its second week.

 When released on July 3, 2009, in Greece, the film grossed $1.6 million in its opening weekend, reaching number one at the Greek box office.